glebmark/anki-reference-bot/README.md

 ## Description

-Anki-Reference-Bot is a service which helps with language learning by automating of creation of Anki cards.
+Anki Reference Bot is a service which helps with language learning by automating of creation of [Anki](https://apps.ankiweb.net) flash cards.
 It allows add new words through Telegram bot and parse definitions and examples from dictionaries like Cambridge Dictionary and generating text-to-speech with Google Cloud's neural network as well.

+Currently supported only English and French languages.

 This service works together with [Anki Reference Addon](https://github.com/glebmark/anki-reference-addon)